Your basket is currently empty!

 Time to go house shopping

 Once you have a mortgage agreed in principle, it’s time to go house shopping and find some properties that you like in your price range.
-Numerous property websites are great for house hunting and a great resource for checking how much similar properties have sold for in the area, what the broadband speed is etc. Register your details with local estate agents as this can place you ahead of other potential buyers, as they can get you in for a viewing before the house details go online.
+Property websites are great for house hunting and a useful resource to check how much similar properties have sold for in the area, what the broadband speed is etc. Register your details with local estate agents as this can place you ahead of other potential buyers, as they can get you in for a viewing before the house details are online.

 Make an offer

 Once you have found a house that you like, it is time to make an offer on the property.
-It is usually customary to make an initial offer below the maximum amount that you are happy to pay.
-The estate agent will contact the seller and make the offer on your behalf.
+It is customary to make an initial offer below the maximum amount that you are happy to pay.
+The estate agent will contact the seller and make the offer on your behalf and start negotiations.
 They will let you know whether the vendor (house seller) accepts the offer.

 Instruct a Solicitor